 For convenience, start your Bronx pizza crawl on Arthur Avenue but don’t stop there.
 We suggest checking out the following pizzerias in addition to the ones where we ate pizza in The Bronx:

 But wait, there’s more!
-Watch this video to see us eat pizza in lower Manhattan.
+Watch our YouTube video to see us eat pizza in lower Manhattan.